zeroxthreef/Shear2D/README.md

 * add module register functions for Wren/the engine to call

-Uses SDL2, stb_image.h, Vec, Wren, cmixer, tmx, librg, and chipmunk in the lib/ directory.
-Their respective licenses apply (Note, I will append applicable licenses here to correctly follow license guidelines, but this is a WIP project)
+Uses SDL2, stb_image.h, Vec, Map, Wren, cmixer, tmx, librg, and chipmunk in the lib/ directory.
+Their respective licenses apply
+(Note, I will append applicable licenses here to correctly follow license guidelines, but this is a WIP project) (I will also redo this section and provide a link to each library used)

 ## License
 MIT